luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 `OP_PUSH` "name" acts as a magic number or protocol identifier, signaling that the subsequent data should be interpreted according to the Name-Token specification.
 The `$label` defines the specific name of the Name-Token, providing the actual naming component.
-The `OP_NOP` acts as a crucial separator, allowing the protocol to delineate distinct sections of metadata.
-This separation is particularly powerful for accommodating multiple protocols; the `$section_protocol` identifier, followed by its `$argument_0` and potentially more arguments, specifies how the following data should be interpreted by different applications built on top of Name-Tokens.
+The `OP_NOP` is a crucial separator, allowing the protocol to delineate distinct metadata sections.
+This separation is particularly powerful for accommodating multiple protocols; the `$section_protocol` identifier, followed by its `$argument_0` and potentially more arguments, specifies how different applications built on top of Name-Tokens should interpret the following data.
 This modular design ensures that the same underlying Name-Token UTXO can carry different types of metadata, relevant to various decentralized applications, without breaking compatibility.

 For a Name-Token UTXO with this inscription to be spent, an unlocking script must be provided that satisfies the non-dead-code locking script portion that